 - We have a history of operating losses and cannot assure you that we will achieve profitability. - There is no public trading market for shares of our common stock; therefore, the ability of our stockholders to dispose of their shares will likely be limited to redemption by us.
-If stockholders sell their shares to us, they may receive less than the price they paid. - Our ability to redeem shares may be limited, and our board of directors may modify or suspend our redemption plan at any time.
-Since December 2022, we have consistently received share redemption requests in excess of our quarterly volume limitation, and we may continue to do so in the future. - The amount and source of distributions we may make to our stockholders is uncertain, and we may be unable to generate sufficient cash flows from our operations to make distributions to our stockholders. - We may pay distributions from sources other than our funds from operations, or FFO.
+Our share redemption plan provides stockholders with the opportunity to redeem their shares, but we are not obligated to redeem any shares and may choose to redeem only some, or even none, of the shares that have been requested to be redeemed in any particular month in our discretion.
+In addition, redemptions are subject to available liquidity and other significant restrictions that have in the past been, and may in the future be, exceeded, resulting in our redemption of shares on a pro rata basis.
+Further, our board of directors may modify or suspend our share redemption plan if it deems such action to be in the best interest of our stockholders.
+As a result, our shares should be considered as having only limited liquidity and at times may be illiquid. - Our ability to redeem shares may be limited, and our board of directors may modify or suspend our redemption plan at any time.
+Since December 2022, we have consistently received share redemption requests in excess of our quarterly limitation, and we may continue to receive redemption requests in excess of our monthly or quarterly limitations in the future. - The amount and source of distributions we may make to our stockholders is uncertain, and we may be unable to generate sufficient cash flows from our operations to make distributions to our stockholders. - We may pay distributions from sources other than our funds from operations, or FFO.
 To the extent that we pay distributions from sources other than FFO, we will have reduced funds available for investment and the overall return to our stockholders may be reduced. - The purchase and redemption price of shares of our common stock is based on our NAV and not on any public trading market. - Valuations and appraisals of our properties and real estate-related assets are estimates of fair value and may not necessarily correspond to realizable value. - Our NAV per share may suddenly change if the appraised values of our properties materially change from prior appraisals or the actual operating results for a particular month differ from what we originally budgeted for that month. - We depend on our advisor and our dealer manager to conduct our operations and offerings, and we may not be able to secure suitable replacements in the event that we fail to retain their services. - We may change our investment and operational policies without stockholder consent.